carrot/cream/README.md

 ###Example

-The example goes over most of the features, and would be the best way to get started.
-It's included in the project.
+There's an example that goes over most of the features, and can be found [here](https://github.com/carrot/cream-example).